Education-Numerique/authoring.js/README.md

 - miniboot.ico - the app favicon
 - miniboot.png - the placeholder while the app boots-up

-Though, you should NOT edit miniboot.js unless you have very good reasons, nor should you add too much in there.
+Though, you should NOT edit miniboot.js unless you have good reasons, nor should you add too much in there.
 These are placeholders files, and should have almost zero intelligence.

 The libs folder
 ----------------------

 Contains third-party dependencies.
-There is no reason to change these.
+There is no reason to change any of these.

-The lxxllib folder
+The lxxl folder
 ----------------------

 Contains the *generic* lxxl library: the one that defines the data model and that is used when producing standalone activities, which provides APIs to display and manipulate activities.

 Modifying it means you impact consumers.
-You should think twice about it before doing that...
+You should think twice about it before doing that... but this is there the model is defined.

 The src/assets/common folder